anli0726/kd_tree_python3/README.md

 # About

-Python3 implementation of the K-dimentional Tree.
+Python3 implementation of the K-dimensional Tree.
 Using dictionary as the basic node structure.

 # Featrues
 ## Data member: